 To address these issues, the Mission sponsors an annual two-day conference focused on how professionals, family members and neighbors alike can help elders from island communities age well in place.
 Members of our eldercare network collaborate to share resources and learn about a variety of topics, and representatives from state agencies meet with administrators of small eldercare homes from four islands to share policy updates.
 Monthly conference calls, an eldercare blog, and a Facebook page keep this supportive group connected year-round.

-While on island, Director of Island Health Services Sharon Daley, RN, visits islanders in their homes when coming aboard the Sunbeam isn’t possible or necessary.
-Some of her best home visits are actually truck visits: as she walks by, islanders stop and roll down a window to visit, make an appointment, or follow up on a health issue.
+While on island, the Sunbeam nurse visits islanders in their homes when coming aboard the Sunbeam isn’t possible or necessary.
+Some of the best home visits are actually truck visits: islanders stop and roll down a window to visit, make an appointment, or follow up on a health issue.

 The Mission acts as a trusted bridge between mainland resources and the islands, connecting islanders to appropriate resources and medical care when needed.
 We partner with local EMTs and clinics on island, and are able to help people navigate insurance, financial assistance, and referrals, and provide emotional support for stressful times.